Nick-ODonoghue/footy-sports-news/README.md

   - DONE - Search Box
   - DONE - Main Content
   - DONE - Footer
+  - Decide on more data to add to sidebar
 - DONE - API calls
 - DONE - Push to Heroku